Fundraising Ideas for Sports Teams

 Get your local business owners to donate an item.
 For example, a car wash owner could donate a gift certificate for a free wash and the bakery could give away a basket of some goodies.
 Then, at a festival or carnival, your team puts all the items up for display allowing passersby to make a bid on an item.
 When the auction ends, your sports team gets the proceeds.

-Why this works: Your teams gets all the profits, business owners get their name out (this is a fantastic marketing method for many businesses), your teammates get to know new people, and buyers get to bring something home!
+Why this works: Your team gets all the profits, business owners get their name out (this is a fantastic marketing method for many businesses), your teammates get to know new people, and buyers get to bring something home!

 This is an age-old idea, but it works!
 Get your group together, put up signs, and hold a car wash.
 This is a great way to bring teammates together and to have fun in the sun!
 Before skipping ahead (I know you're thinking this is bland and overdone,) consider this: